 Jennifer Mieres, MD

-- Senior Vice President, Office of Community and Public Health,
+- Senior Vice President, Center for Equity of Care,

 Professor of Cardiology and Population Health,